RSachinShetty/scenario-examples/CKA/pod-svc/step1/q.md

 <br>

-You need to create a Kubernetes Pod and a Service to host a simple web application that prints "Hello, World!" when accessed.
+You need to create a Kubernetes Pod and a Service to host a simple web application that prints "It works!" when accessed.
 Follow these steps:

 Create a Pod named `app-pod` with the following specifications:
 * Container name: `app-container`